hrithikguy/systecash/doc/README.translator.txt

    and the new line is in the 2 files:
    ALL_LINGUAS = "de en_GB fr it ja ru sv be"
-   Now rerun 'make' and 'make install' to build and install the gnucash.mo file.
+   Now rerun 'make' and 'make install' to build and install the systecash.mo file.

-When running GnuCash, you must set the appropriate locale environment
+When running systecash, you must set the appropriate locale environment
 variables:

 In French, with bash: